lukaszgawr/cka/07_Security/34_network_policies.md

 # Network policies

-By default k8s is allow-all.
+By default k8s networking is allow-all.
 When you install cni that supports netpols it's also at first moment allow all.
 BUT the moment you apply first netpol on a set of pods, it becomes deny-all allowing only what's in the policy.

 ```yaml
 apiVersion: networking.k8s.io/v1